 I was born and raised in Nashville, Tennessee but fell in love with Baltimore, Maryland when I moved here in 2013.
 Lucky Bat officially started in January 2019 and it’s a total dream job.
 One of my favorite things about this new “job” is setting up at the farmer’s market & festivals - I love getting to meet and talk with everyone.
 It’s always a treat to hear about how someone is enjoying the art they bought the week before, or how their mom loved the card they picked out for her.
 Plus, the farmer’s market is the PERFECT spot to meet other people obsessed with food, cooking, gardening, and art.
 I’ve met chefs, nutritionists, farmers (duh), and so many other cool artist.
 My last weekend there I talked with a woman for half an hour about compost – where else can you do that?

 One question I’m asked pretty frequently at the farmer’s market is “why the name Lucky Bat?”.
 Well… I like bats.
 They’re a very special animal that tends to get a bad rap.
-While a lot of people are obsessed with unicorns and cute whales, I’m drawn to bats.
+While a lot of people are obsessed with unicorns and cute whales, I’m into to bats.

-Here are some fun facts about bats – just humor me:
+A few facts about bats – just humor me:

 - Bats are the only mammals naturally capable of true flight